baldwindunn919/notes/README.md

 - Today's programming wisdom is: "Premature optimization is the root of all evil" — Donald Knuth.

 This quote reminds us that while efficiency is crucial in programming, optimizing code too early can lead to unnecessary complexity and potential bugs.
 It's more effective to first focus on writing clear, maintainable code that works correctly.
 Only after identifying through profiling or other means where performance bottlenecks truly exist should you optimize your code.
 Remember, clarity and simplicity often contribute significantly to a program's overall efficiency and longevity.

+# 2024-02-23
+- "Today's programming wisdom is: 'Simplicity is the ultimate sophistication.'
+In software development, it's crucial to write code that is easy to read, understand, and maintain.
+This not only facilitates collaboration among developers but also minimizes bugs and enhances the longevity of your projects.
+Strive for clear logic, avoid unnecessary complexity, and refactor regularly to keep your codebase lean and efficient."

+In the words of Steve Jobs, "Simple can be harder than complex: You have to work hard to get your thinking clean to make it simple.
+But it’s worth it in the end because once you get there, you can move mountains."

+And as Donald Knuth famously said, "Programs are meant to be read by humans and only incidentally for computers to execute."
+Always remember that clarity and simplicity are key elements of good programming practice.